MCN-ING/indy-forge/README.md

 Make sure you are using the latest version of stable rust by running `rustup update`.
 Run `cargo run` to start the app.

+You might require cmake to be present depending on your system.

 ### Native Locally

 `cargo run --release`